 BR Standard Class 5 4-6-0

-All DJH models have been designed with an extremely high attention to detail and built to the scale of the original model.
-During the design process, our Research and Development team examine archived drawings to replicate the most intricate details of the original model – even down to the number of rivets used!
+All DJH Model Loco kits are designed with an extreme attention to detail and built to the scale of the original model.
+Our Research and Development team examine archived drawings to gain access to the most intricate details of the original model and replicate this in the model designs – even down to the number of rivets used!

-Handcrafted by our incredibly skilled team of model builders, toolmakers and craftsmen, all ready to runs are handbuilt to order at our modern factory based in Consett, County Durham.
-Using high quality materials such as pewter and brass, DJH Model Loco models are extremely durable and built to last.
+Handcrafted by our incredibly skilled team of modelers, toolmakers and craftsmen, all products are made at our modern factory based in Consett, County Durham.
+Using high quality materials such as pewter and brass, DJH Model Loco kits are extremely durable and built to last.